join our beautifully quirky flock!

 This is a time for you to reset and pour into yourself.
 You can ground barefoot in grass, go for a walk, or do a soothing mobility flow outside.

-I have a collection of mobility flows and guided meditations in my on-demand library.
-You can access a free, 7-day trial here 💛
+I have a collection of mobility flows, guided meditations, and guided walks in my on-demand library.
+You can access a free 7-day trial here 💛

 Water is detoxifying!
 The skin thrives when our water intake is on point.
 Start your day with a glass of water and be mindful of your water consumption throughout the day.